jslade/connect4-trainer/README.md

 A training tool for the Connect 4 game, based on the one created by the UC Berkeley GamesCrafters team (http://gamescrafters.berkeley.edu/).
-I have only really removed the config options screen and made a couple more minor adjustments, for example adding an "undo move" button to make it easier to analyse different paths through a game.
+I have removed the config options screen and made a couple of minor additions, for example adding a move counter, a loading/spinner image for when the move values are being fetched over the wire, and an "undo move" button to make it easier to analyse different paths through a game.

 ![Connect 4 Trainer Screenshot](connect4-trainer-screenshot.png "Connect 4 trainer screenshot")